 From tax refunds to pay raises, consider allocating any new money to paying off student loan debt.
 Sure, you could spend it on a night out or the latest tech gadget, but if you’re looking to pay off student loans faster, it might not be the best use of the money.
 It might be less exciting, but it’s a smart way to knock down your loan principal.

 Taking a hard look at your budget is essential to paying off student loans faster.
 Find places to trim expenses; then, use those funds to increase your monthly payments.
 It could be as simple as eating out one or two times fewer per month.
-Or, maybe you decide to put off buying those shoes or a new mattress.
+Or, maybe you decide to put off buying that dining room table or a new mattress.
 Making these sacrifices can be easier knowing the money is going to a good cause.

 Paying off student loans faster could open up a window of opportunities, whether that means increasing your retirement contributions or saving for other life goals like a dream vacation or long-awaited home renovation.